Tamal12322/HR_Analysis-Tableau/README.md

 <h2>🗂️ Data Source </h2>

+The project is based on a comprehensive <a href='https://github.com/Tamal12322/HR_Analysis-Tableau/blob/main/HR%20Data.xlsx'>dataset</a> stored in xlsx file which encompasses various aspects of HR attrition data.
 ________________________________________________________________________________________________________________________________________________________________________________________________________________

 <h2>📶 Dashboard Interface </h2>

 ________________________________________________________________________________________________________________________________________________________________________________________________________________

 <h2>🔍 Key Insights & Findings </h2>

 1. <ins> Overall Attrition Rate </ins>:
 The overall attrition rate is 16.12%, meaning that approximately 1 in 6 employees have left the organization.<br>
 2. <ins> Department-wise Attrition </ins>: